 Macau's food culture has long sat in the shadow of the all-conquering Cantonese across the water in Hong Kong.
 But while it's taken the arrival of high-end restaurants to put the city on the foodie map, for those who know Asian cuisine well Macau has long been an inviting destination.
 Unlike in most colonies where British, Dutch or French food added just a dash of flavor to local menus, Macau fused Southern Chinese and Portuguese ingredients and cooking together to create a new and unique cuisine called Macanese.

 This form of Macau food seemed to be in terminal decline in the 1990s, but an increasing awareness of the city's culture and the arrival of some fantastic new Macanese restaurants reinvigorated the cooking.
-Today the city is booming with first class cooking - just see our pick of the top five Macanese restaurants.
+Today the city is booming with first-class cooking!

 What is Macanese Cuisine?